VasimPatel/HiveMind/README.md

 Our Frontend used Material design and we obtained code from and based on the documentation

 This project was done for CSC 210.
-It was a group project.
+It was a group project with JordyGuntur and eesomeme(GitHub names).
 The goal was to develop a CRUD website.

 HiveMind features: